homan-uppu/writing/2-Essays/Fear equality.md

 Our second problem is that we don't have the right emotional response to equality (symmetry).
 Instead of fearing equality as we should, we crave it. [^1] This makes shifting our behaviors towards asymmetry even more difficult than it would have been to act optimally to a viral pandemic.

-The right emotional response to equality is fear.
-Yet, we crave it.

 Our craving for equality blinds us to reality.
 The more disconnected our beliefs are from reality, the more we suffer.
-And reality is slipping away under our feet quickly.
+And reality is slipping away from us quickly.
+Through the following examples I hope to show how far off our intuitions are from the optimal.

 ...